vondoRishi/4-RNA-seq/README.md

 # RNA-seq pipeline

+This pipeline and workflow is optimized for [Puhti](https://docs.csc.fi/#computing/overview/) server.
+The old pipeline for [Taito.csc server](https://research.csc.fi/taito-batch-jobs) is moved at "Taito" branch due to decommisioning of the old server.
+#### Please read the server documentation before start using.
+It may need to customized according to that.
-This pipeline and workflow is based on [Taito.csc server batch scripts](https://research.csc.fi/taito-batch-jobs).
-The objective of this documentation is to make execution faster and reproducible as much as possible.
-The project folder ( should be in $WRKDIR path and in this example "myProjectDir" ) should contain these folders before starting
+The **objective** of this documentation is to make execution faster and reproducible as much as possible.
+The project folder ( should be in /scratch/\<project\> path and in this example "myProjectDir" ) should contain these folders before starting
 * scripts : contains all scripts to run in taito server
 * OUT : contains  output files from all scripts
 * ERROR : contains error files from all scripts